Kitware/itk-vtk-viewer/doc/content/config/index.md

 ### xyLowerLeft

-When viewing the Z slice, the X-Y plane, is the origin in the lower left or upper left?
+When viewing the Z slice, the X-Y plane, whether the origin is in the lower left or upper left.

 ### containerStyle

 CSS style of the container (`div`) for the viewer.

+### uiCollapsed

+Whether the user interface is collapsed.

 ## Main Config